liteapi-travel/nodejs-sdk/README.md

 ## Vouchers

 The `getVouchers` function retrieves a list of all available vouchers.
+This endpoint provides details such as the voucher code, discount type and value, validity period, and other relevant information.

 * <h4 style="color:#9155fd; font-weight: 800;">Example :</h4>